 In 1988-89 I was lecturer at the University of Sheffield, and the year after was spent in Rome at the British School as Rome Scholar in Italian Studies.
 I returned to the UK in August 1990 to take up a lectureship at Nottingham, where I have remained since.

-I was elected Donald Bullough Visiting Fellow in Mediaeval History at the University of St Andrews for 2010-11.
+2010-11: Donald Bullough Visiting Fellow in Mediaeval History at the University of St Andrews.

 I have given papers in Genoa, Brussels, Vienna, Glasgow, Rome, Isernia, San Marino, Siena, and London, Oxford, Sheffield, Edinburgh, Leeds, York, Cambridge, Southampton, Bristol, Birmingham, St Andrews and Nottingham.